DomoApps/Test-AI-Review/docs/Connectors/API-Data-Connection/quickstart.md

 # Quickstart

-Creating a DataSet, importing data, and creating a Personalized Data Permission (PDP) policy within the DataSet is straightforward and only requires four steps
+Creating a DataSet, importing data, and creating a Personalized Data Permission (PDP) policy within the DataSet is straightforward and only requires three steps:
 <ol>
  	<li>Create a DataSet</li>
  	<li>Import data into a DataSet</li>